0ria/Game-Of-Life/README.md

 ## Daniel Oria Martín

-Implemented in node.js with express, mocha and chai.
+Implemented with node.js with express, mocha and chai.

 ## How to install